Fine compactified Jacobians of reduced curves: Introduction

 \begin{convention} A curve $X$ is called \textbf{Gorenstein} if its dualizing sheaf $\omega_X$ is a line bundle. \end{convention}

 \begin{convention} A curve $X$ has \textbf{locally complete intersection (l.c.i.) singularities at $p\in X$} if the completion $\wh{\O}_{X,p}$ of the local ring of $X$ at $p$ can be written as

 for some $r\geq 2$ and some $f_i\in k[[x_1,\ldots,x_r]]$.
 A curve $X$ has locally complete intersection (l.c.i.) singularities if $X$ is l.c.i. at every $p\in X$.
-Clearly, a curve with l.c.i. singularities is Gorenstein. \end{convention}
+It is well know that a curve with l.c.i. singularities is Gorenstein. \end{convention}

 \begin{convention} A curve $X$ has \textbf{locally planar singularities at $p\in X$} if the completion $\wh{\O}_{X,p}$ of the local ring of $X$ at $p$ has embedded dimension two, or equivalently if it can be written as